-Let’s use the example of placing a new fence in the garden that separates your garden from your neighbour’s.
-Most neighbours will agree to split the cost and share the work.
+Let’s use the example of placing a new fence in the garden that separates your garden from your neighbor’s.
+Most neighbors will agree to split the cost and share the work.
 But you need to ask gently and politely first.
 You cannot simply ‘tell’ them what needs to be done.
 The Dutch are allergic to being told what to do.

-After having finished all this hard work, your neighbour will treat you to a beer, which you will drink together, within happy view of the end result.
+After having finished all this hard work, your neighbor will treat you to a beer, which you will drink together, with a happy view of the end result.

 At this moment, you should not be tempted to think that you and he are now best friends.
 For you are not.
 This was simply a one-time event after which you will each go back to your own houses and keep to yourselves.
 Those words are key: “keep to yourself”.

 Can I Talk to You?

 “Can I talk to you, Chris?”
 That’s what my upstairs neighbor asked me when I was living in Amsterdam years ago.
 “What’s it about?”
 I asked.
 “I just want to talk to you, Chris, if that’s all right,” he answered.

 I became a bit more adamant: “Sure, you can talk to me, but before that, I would like to know what you want to talk about.”
 To which he replied patiently: “Chris, I simply would like to talk to you.
 When would it suit you?”
 I told him that there would be no talking to me as long as he didn’t tell me what he wanted to talk to me about.

 This changed the tone of the conversation quite a bit.
 He sighed deeply and said: “I simply wanted to give you a bunch of flowers and welcome you to the building because you’re new here”.